CrossRef/rest-api-doc/funder_kpi_api.md

 ### Notes on owner prefixes

 The prefix of a CrossRef DOI does **NOT** indicate who currently owns the DOI.
 It only reflects who originally registered the DOI.
 CrossRef metadata has an **owner_prefix** element that records the current owner of the CrossRef DOI in question.

+CrossRef also has member IDs for depositing organisations.
+A single member may control multiple owner prefixes, which in turn may control a number of DOIs.
+When looking at works published by a certain organisaton, member IDs and the member routes should be used.

 ### Notes on dates